For centuries, people across southern New Jersey and Delaware have supposedly encountered a horse-headed flying demon

 The Beastly Miscreant Terrorizes Locals

 Though there are various accounts of the Jersey Devil’s origins, the physical description of the creature has remained pretty consistent through time, lending credence to its existence.

 According to the majority of accounts surrounding the Jersey Devil, it is a flying creature with bat-like wings.
 It has a head that is either similar to a horse or maybe a goat, with small arms with claws for hands, shaped somewhat like a dragon.
 It is also reportedly adorned with horns and a long tail.

 The creature is also said to sound off a blood-curdling scream.
 By some accounts, he is six feet tall, but according to others, he is only three to four feet.

 According to local lore, the Jersey Devil feasts on local children, pets, and farm animals.
 Some have said that he is responsible for crop failures, milkless cows, and droughts.
 Some say sighting the Jersey Devil signals forthcoming disaster or war, or that it reappears every seven years on its own accord.

 The miscreant could be brushed off as a story and little more except that various people — from everyday citizens to government officials — have been convinced that they saw it in the flesh.

 Chilling Sightings Of The Jersey Devil Inspire A Handsome Bounty

-The creature has allegedly been seen all over the state of New Jersey, in Delaware, and in Pennsylvania.
+The creature has allegedly been seen all over the state of New Jersey as well as in Delaware and Pennsylvania.

-In 1820, French Revolution commander Napoleon’s older brother, Joseph Bonaparte, even claimed to have seen the Jersey Devil while hunting in Bordentown.
+In 1820, Napoleon’s older brother, Joseph Bonaparte, even claimed to have seen the Jersey Devil while hunting in Bordentown.
 In 1840, several livestock killings were attributed to the Jersey Devil.

 In 1909, a slew of bizarre sightings, including inexplicable footprints, were reported in newspapers around New Jersey.
 A headline from the Asbury Park Press of that year read, “What mysterious tracks are these?”